ctb/titus-blog/src/2015-docker-and-replicating-papers.rst

 DNA sequence analysis, but I got busy for a month or so.
-During this period I had a bit of a tough time conceptualizing exactly how I'd use Docker - I didn't want to bundle the data, and I wasn't sure of my actual use case.
+During this period I had a bit of a tough time conceptualizing exactly how I'd use Docker - I didn't want to bundle the data, and I wasn't sure of my actual primary use case.
 (There are `a lot of people starting to use Docker in science
 <http://ivory.idyll.org/blog/2015-pycon-sprint-docker.html#disqus_thread>`__,
 but so far only `nucleotid.es <http://nucleotid.es>`__ has convinced me of its unambiguous utility.)

-Fast forward to today, when I talked with Michael Crusoe and got his input on the general idea.
+Fast forward to today, when I talked with Michael Crusoe and got his input on the general question.
 We settled on trying out Docker to bundle together the software needed to run the `full paper pipeline
 <https://github.com/ged-lab/2014-streaming/blob/master/pipeline/Makefile>`__
 of the streaming paper (built with `my lab's standard approach